 Your partner's extended family is important to him or her.
-The members of your partner's family includes parents, siblings, grandparents, aunts and uncles, and cousins.
+The members of your partner's family include parents, siblings, grandparents, aunts, uncles, and cousins.
 Showing respect, kindness, and being friendly with your partner's extended family is an important way of giving love directly to your partner.

-When you married your partner, you inherited his or her extended family.
+When you coupled with your partner, you inherited his or her extended family.
 You may or may not like various members.
-Regardless, because of your love and respect for your partner, you need to be good with all of his or her extended family members.
+Regardless, because of you love and respect your partner, you need to be pleasant with all of his or her extended family members.

 Certainly, you know how to be respectful and friendly with people you don't like.
-You know very well how to be respectful to an employer, a customer, a client, a neighbor, or a policeman.
+You know how to be respectful to an employer, a customer, a client, a neighbor, or a policeman.

-Your treatment of these individuals is not dependent on your feelings about them, rather you understand for your own good you need to be good with them.
+Your treatment of these individuals is not dependent on your feelings about them, rather you understand that it is for your benefit to act pleasantly with them.
 The same is true with members of your partner's extended family.
-If you expect a healthy and happy relationship with your husband or wife, you need to be good to his or her extended family members.
+If you expect a healthy and happy relationship with your partner, you need to be pleasant to his or her extended family members.

 Yes, it is that simple!

-Note: If you understand the above, but your partner does not, you should still be good to his or her extended family.
-You know that two wrongs don't make a right.
+Note: If you understand the above, but your partner does not, you should still be pleasant to his or her extended family.
+You know that 'two wrongs don't make a right.'
 As well, being a role model for your partner bodes well for the future.
-Hopefully, he or she will understand that as you are good to his or her extended family, so too he or she should be good to your extended family.
+Hopefully, he or she will understand that the way you are pleasant to his or her extended family, so too he or she should be pleasant to your extended family.

 If you did not pass the test...

-You understand you need to be good with your partner's extended family.
-However, the test you just took indicates that you are falling short of the necessary requirements to please your partner and give him or her love through being good to his or her extended family.
+You understand that it is important to have a good relationship with your partner's extended family.
+However, the test you just took indicates that you are falling short of the necessary requirements to please your partner and give him or her love through having a good relationship with his or her extended family.

-Here are three suggestions to help you understand clearer the need to be good with your partner's extended family and how to do it:
+Here are three suggestions to help you better understand the need to be good with your partner's extended family and how to do it:

-2. Find someone in your extended family or a friend that is skilled at building relationships that can give you some useful tips.
+2. Find someone in your extended family or a friend who is skilled at building relationships and ask them to give you some useful tips.